 It is very important for children to always stay buckled in their booster seat or seat belt as it is the best defense against other unsafe drivers.

-It is also important for children to talk quietly while in the vehicle and always speak up if the driver starts becoming distracted, such as using a cell phone, grabbing for a snack, etc.
+It is also important for children to talk quietly while in the vehicle and always speak up and let them know you don't feel safe if the driver starts becoming distracted, such as using a cell phone, grabbing for a snack, etc.

 One thing a child can do for the driver is offer to make the call or send the text for the driver, if needed, so his or hers full attention stays on the driving task.

 They could also ask the driver to pull the vehicle over in a safe spot to make the phone call or text.

 Parents and caregivers can be a good role model for young riders by limiting the distractions while driving.
 They can turn off or silent their electronic devices and put them out of reach before starting to drive.
 They can also sign up with their phone company to install the app that will refuse texts or calls to come in while driving.